 While avoiders are strongly negatively impacted by drought and grass, competitively dominant grasses limit tolerators’ abilities to take advantage of a higher water availability.
 The small but significant effect of grass competition on per capita growth rates in watered plots, driven by increased mortality in tolerators, affirms that competitively dominant grasses limit tolerators’ abilities to take advantage of a higher resource environment.
 This small negative effect can build up over time through lagged indirect effects that operate predominantly through thatch in this system (Levine and Rees, Dudney).
 The accumulation of grass thatch, caused by repeated wet years, has been shown to depress native forb germination (Thomson), leading to lower overall abundance, biomass, and seed set (Thomson papers, Suttle, Dudney).
 Multiple wet years in a row could amplify the negative interaction between grass and watering that we found, decreasing per capita growth rates of competition-intolerant tolerators more than avoiders.
 The distribution of extreme events across years will therefore influence which strategy is most affected by the interactive effects of climate and competition.
 When water is the main limiting resource, then the effects of drought, novel competition, and their interaction will be most severe on avoiders, hastening their decline through increased mortality and lower fecundity.
 Alternatively, if invaders are mainly competing for light, then the effects of competition may be worst on the drought tolerators.
 The predicted aridification combined increased variability (Diffenbaugh 2015) point to avoiders being more harmed than tolerators, especially given avoiders’ strong response to a single year of competition under drought.
 Interestingly, grasses may actually decline as well under a drier climate, as previously documented in Copeland et al. (2016) and predicted to occur for temperate grasslands (Gherardi and Sala 2019), though whether this occurs before avoiders go extinct remains an active question.

 While there are studies of climate-caused extinction debts (refs), and other studies of invasion-caused extinction debts (refs), this is the first study to examine how invasions might synergize with climatic fluctuations to create extinction debts.
-Furthermore, by linking important ecological processes, this study demonstrates that functional traits can predict individual species’ demographic responses to the interacting effects biotic and abiotic environmental change, and can thus help provide a causal explanation for observed shifts in community composition and a means of projecting those shifts into the future.
-In this system… we show that Before these grasses dominated these areas, avoiding drought and tolerating drought were sufficient strategies of dealing with fluctuating climates, allowing both types of species to coexist (Angert).
+In this system we show that species previously adapted to variable rainfall might be unable to cope with these fluctuating climates due to competition with invaders.
+Before invasive grasses dominated these areas, avoiding or tolerating drought were sufficient strategies of dealing the infrequent rainfall, ultimately allowing both types of species to coexist (Angert).
+The arrival of competitively dominant invasive grasses however has altered the effectiveness of both of these strategies.
 While much of the research on plant drought-response strategies comes from desert and grassland annuals (Gremer/Venable/Huxman/Angert), the trade-off between fast resource acquisition in avoiders and resource conservation in tolerators is fundamental among plants (Reich et al 2014, Diaz et al 2004), and has been studied in various functional groups including tropical trees (Visser et al. 2018), herbaceous perennials (Adler), and shrubs (West et al 2007).
-As climate becomes increasingly variable and species ranges shift, interactions with novel competitors can make bad years worse and good years less good, harming the ability of some species to recover (Douda, Rinnan).
-Regardless, it’s evident that competition with invaders adds to an increasing extinction debt that interacts with climate change to detrimentally affect the future of these species.
+As climate becomes increasingly variable in many regions of the world and species ranges shift, interactions with novel competitors will intensify the negative effects of bad years and reduce the benefits of good years, harming the ability of some species to recover from extreme events (Douda, Rinnan).
+Competition with invaders thus adds to an increasing extinction debt that interacts with climate change to detrimentally affect the future of these species.

 Acknowledgements